AstraZeneca/skywalkR/README.md

 ### Running apps

 To install all the packages required to run the apps, call ``renv::restore()`` as declared in the lockfile.
+It might take a few minutes to download the dependencies.

-After installing run the respective app:
+After installing run the respective app, it should start immediately:

 ``R -e "shiny::runApp('skywalkR_light_app.R')"``

 or

 ``R -e "shiny::runApp('skywalkR_app.R')"``

+It might take a 10-20 seconds for ``skywalkR`` app to re-rank genes.